lenhatquang2512/MPC_PID_ROS2_Control/README.md

 It is possible, though, by tuning all the parameters.
 This is trial and error method, but the purpose of this package is to implement PID and MPC from scratch without using Nav2 plugin controller/planner.
 * Ceres solver is a good tool to solve optimization problem, personally I think it is better than IpOpt.

+### Note

+* Please check mpc-pid-dev branch for latest update.
+* Also, Im still in my 3rd semester of my 2nd year master at UMich, so I will still update this repo, but slowly.